-Eleven community education providers currently operate in Greater Western Sydney: The Parramatta College, Macquarie Community College, Nepean Community College, Macarthur Community College, JobQuest, MTC Australia, the Deaf Society, VERTO, Sydney Community College, Bankstown Community College (BCCI), Hornsby Ku-Ring-Gai Community College and St George & Sutherland Community College.
+Thirteen community education providers currently operate in Greater Western Sydney: The Parramatta College, Macquarie Community College, Nepean Community College, Macarthur Community College, JobQuest, MTC Australia, the Deaf Society, VERTO, Sydney Community College, Bankstown Community College (BCCI), Hornsby Ku-Ring-Gai Community College, St George & Sutherland Community College and Jesuit Social Services (Jesuit Community College).
 Together these organisations supply a valuable economic development resource for Western Sydney, a resource that is not yet not fully utilised.
 This project is intended to realise this potential.

 CCA is surveying and mapping the skills and economic development activities of Western Sydney community providers and documenting case studies of selected community regional economic development projects that can serve as models for the future.

 Western Sydney Regional Economic Development Skills Forum